turingschool/try-turing/fe-weekday/js-3/index.md

 ## Building Dynamic User Experiences

 - One we have a variety of tools - if statements and event listeners - we can combine them in different way to achieve different outcomes
-- If you find yourself wondering "is it possible to ..." to answer is most likely "yes"!
+- If you find yourself wondering "is it possible to...", the answer is most likely "yes"!

 <a href="../extensions">Next Section: Extensions</a>